-Gennelle Wilson is a Senior Associate in the Carbon-Free Electricity program.
+Gennelle Wilson is a manager in the Carbon-Free Electricity program.
 She focuses on reforming utility business models using performance-based regulation and incentive mechanisms to foster a swift transition to zero-emissions electricity.

 Prior to joining RMI, Gennelle worked for the Nicholas Institute for Environmental Policy Solutions at Duke University.
 In that role, she designed and provided research support for a yearlong collaborative stakeholder process, which culminated in the North Carolina Energy Efficiency Roadmap.
 Gennelle was also a coauthor on the Power Sector Decarbonization Policy study for North Carolina.